Who are we?

 - supporting the use of visuals to aid learning and understanding

-- promoting and developing appropriate social skills
+- promoting and developing appropriate social skills resources

-- understanding sensory sensitivities
+- increasing the understanding of sensory sensitivities

 - supporting emotional regulation and development